CodeStone1125/renderAirplane/README.md

 }
 ```
 ### 2. Render airplane
+In this section, there 4 parts:
+* Body
+* tail
+* wing
+* Airplane

 #### I. Body
-1. First, I set length and radius to fit the specification in the "Rules"
+* Step1.
+First, I set length and radius to fit the specification in the "Rules"
-2. Render a cylinder by draw bottom circle, top circle and side of the cylinder perspective
+* Step2.
+Render a cylinder by draw bottom circle, top circle and side of the cylinder perspective
-3. rotate it to make it look like airplane body and move it to location set in the "Rules"
+* Step3. rotate it to make it look like airplane body and move it to location set in the "Rules"

 ```cpp
 void renderAirplaneBody() {
   const float radius = 0.5f;